backstage/backstage/.changeset/mean-toys-itch.md

 '@backstage/backend-common': patch
 ---

-Adds config option to set ownership for newly created schema's and tables in Postgres
+Adds config option to set ownership for newly created schemas and tables in Postgres